 Another method involves the use of authenticator apps such as Google Authenticator, Microsoft Authenticator, and Authy.
 Lastpass also offers its own authenticator app.
 These apps work by generating the necessary codes on the device you’re using, thereby significantly cutting down the risk of codes being intercepted.

 The most secure method for 2FA implementation is the use of security keys.
 These are physical devices, plugged into a PC by way of a USB device or connected to a smart phone via a Near Field Communication (NFC) device.
 Yubikey is a great option, and some crypto wallets like Trezor also offer this feature.
 With this security key protecting you, no one can access your account.

 Well worth it

 Are you wondering whether securing online accounts with 2-factor authentication is really worth the effort?
 The answer is a resounding Yes.
-Along with other security solutions such as anti-viruses, password managers, and proxy servers, 2FA further strengthens your security.
+Along with other security solutions such as anti-virus, password managers, and proxy servers, 2FA further strengthens your security.
 Cybercriminals are at work every second, on the lookout for vulnerable accounts.
 It pays to add 2FA to your defenses and keep your data safe.